 When designing software products, it’s important to consider your website or app branding and how you’ll control how your brand is represented.
 Consistent brand representation helps product teams save time, minimize rework, reduce costs, expand the team, and boost company revenue.
+We wrote more about these benefits in our blog on why more technology companies need to invest in brand management.

 But consistent branding isn’t always straightforward to implement or enforce, especially when multiple users have edit access to your website or app.
 If your website or app includes a WYSIWYG editor, you can enable a much broader range of users to contribute content to your app or website, even if they have no coding or design experience.